extendedwhanau/DarkLight/content/installation.md

       Orbit extends Luke Foley-Martin's exploration of light and its hidden spectrums.
 Presented as a series of 10 small-scale projected motion-picture videos, the work studies an abstract object, revealing its form only through the shaping effects of coloured light.
 Filmed at extreme sensitivity, the rotating light becomes both subject and material, its granular noise uncovering colours at the edge of perception.
+    artist: Luke Foley-Martin
+    sound_artist: .
+    bio: Orbit extends Luke Foley-Martin's exploration of light and its hidden spectrums.
+Presented as a series of 10 small-scale projected motion-picture videos, the work studies an abstract object, revealing its form only through the shaping effects of coloured light.
+Filmed at extreme sensitivity, the rotating light becomes both subject and material, its granular noise uncovering colours at the edge of perception.
   - number: "8"
     name: The Edge
     content: >-